How Do Credit Checks for Employment Work?

 • Reliability.
 Some employers may use a credit check to gauge an applicant’s ability to handle money responsibly, which could give them an overall sense of the applicant’s reliability.

-Credit reports may be used as part of the background checks conducted for security clearance.
-Such clearances are required for all government employees who work on or near classified information or systems.
+Credit reports may be used as part of the background checks conducted for security clearance for some jobs.1

-Beyond looking at candidates’ financial history, some employers use credit reports to verify information provided elsewhere.
-For example, credit reports also include your past employers, so they may be used to confirm your job history or to reveal undisclosed gaps in employment.
-Among other things, credit reports may be used to verify your identity because they include your Social Security number.
+Beyond looking at candidates’ financial history, employers may use credit reports to verify information provided elsewhere.
+For example, credit reports may include your past employers, so they may be used to confirm your job history or to reveal undisclosed gaps in employment.2 Among other things, credit reports may be used to verify your identity because they include your Social Security number.3

 Employer Credit Checks Show a Limited Credit Report

 Whatever the motivation for doing a credit check for employment, employers don’t see everything.
-Here are some of the things that they can see:1
+Here are some of the things that they can see:4

 • Information tied to your identity

-This may include your name, any previous or alternate names, your Social Security number, and your recent addresses.
+This may include your name and your recent addresses.

 • A record of credit accounts and payment history